BlankCanvasStudio/bashparser/README.md

     - Takes: node object, list of commands to look for (a list of strings), a dictionary to save the commands to, and a bool identifying if the commands should be saved as nodes or strings
     - Returns: the updated command dictionary
 - return_commands_from_variable_delcaraction(node: bashlex.ast.node): This function returns any commands that would be executed in a variable declaration via a command substitution.
 I.e. a=$(wget www.google.com).
     - Takes: node object
     - Returns: list of nodes
+- return_commands_from_command_substitutions(node: bashlex.ast.node): This function iterates through the ast to find any command substitutions and returns the commands these substitutions would be executing.
+    - Takes: node object
+    - Returns: list of nodes